Frequently asked questions

 Yes.
 Run opendocs pull <postId> to download the raw Markdown to a local file.
 You can also pipe it with --stdout.
 This makes the round-trip workflow easy: publish, share, get feedback, pull, edit, update.

-Is OpenDocs open source?
+What part of OpenDocs is open source?

 Still have questions?